Solution for iPhone Black Screen After Updating to iOS 16

-- There are several models of iPhone and iPad in the market today, and these models have different ways to access functions such as hard reset, soft reset, entering the DFU mode, etc. Do you remember all of them (or even want to?) or would you rather just use a dedicated software and get the job done conveniently and easily?
+- There are several models of iPhone and iPad in the market today, and these models have different ways to access functions such as hard reset, soft reset, entering the DFU mode, etc. Do you remember all of them (or even want to?) or would you rather just use dedicated software and get the job done conveniently and easily?
 Using Dr.Fone System Repair (iOS System Recovery) means that you just connect your device to the software and it does the rest.

 - At present, Apple does not offer a way to downgrade iOS using iTunes on Windows or Finder on macOS once you update to the latest iOS.
 This is an issue for a lot of people across the world.
 You might wonder why downgrade, and it might not sound like a huge thing, but it is important to be able to downgrade after updating to the latest iOS in case after the update you realize that one or more apps that you need to use are not working anymore after the update.
 This is more common than you think, and mostly happens with banking apps and enterprise apps.
 What do you do now?
 You cannot downgrade using iTunes or Finder.
 You either take your device to an Apple Store so they can downgrade the OS for you, or, you stay safe at home and use Dr.Fone System Repair (iOS System Recovery) with its ability to allow you to downgrade your iPhone or iPad to an earlier version of iOS/ iPadOS that was working just fine for you.
 This is critical to a smooth workflow, today more than ever, when we rely on our devices in an unprecedented way.

 - If you do not have Dr.Fone System Repair (iOS System Recovery) by your side to help you should something go wrong during any update process, you have only two options before you - either to take the device to an Apple Store amidst the raging pandemic or to try and get the device to enter recovery mode or DFU mode to update the OS.
 In both cases, you will likely lose all your data.
-With Dr.Fone System Repair (iOS System Recovery), depending on severity of issue, there is a fighting chance you will save both time and your data, and just get on with your life in a matter of minutes.
+With Dr.Fone System Repair (iOS System Recovery), depending on the severity of the issue, there is a fighting chance you will save both time and your data, and just get on with your life in a matter of minutes.
 All with the ease of connecting your phone to the computer with a cable and pressing a few buttons on screen.